kurron/terraform-aws-ecs-service/README.md

 # Overview
-This Terraform module creates an ECS cluster backed by Spot instances.
-You have to create Task Definitions and Services in order to deploy containers.
+This Terraform module creates an ECS Service, attaching in to an ECS Cluster.

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working